Layr-Labs/eigenlayer-contracts/docs/multichain/destination/OperatorTableUpdater.md

 ) external;
 ```

 Updates an operator table by verifying its inclusion in a confirmed global table root via merkle proof.
 The function decodes the operator table data and routes the update to the appropriate certificate verifier based on the curve type.
+This function can be used to update any operator set, including the generator itself.

 *Effects*:
 * For BN254 operator sets: